Our Vision, Aims and Strategy

 - engage the next generation of activists developing new social media approaches;

-- encourage all our local supporters to work together to use One World Week as an opportunity to deepen understanding of global issues in order to take appropriate action;
+- encourage all our local supporters to work together with local organisations to use One World Week as an opportunity to deepen understanding of global issues in order to take appropriate action;

-- use the OWW website to draw attention throughout the year to partners' campaigns that relate to the OWW theme;
+- use the OWW website to draw attention throughout the year to actions initiated by other organisations OWW works with that relate to the OWW theme;

-- promote, strengthen, and encourage local OWW events to:
+- promote, strengthen, and encourage local OWW events and individuals to:

-- increase the effectiveness of OWW as a week for information sharing, learning and action for global justice at a grass roots level.
+- increase the effectiveness of OWW as a week and throughout the year for information sharing, learning and action for global justice at a grass roots level.

-This strategy has been developed and approved by trustees drawing on over 30 years’ experience of One World Week (OWW).
+This strategy has been developed and approved by trustees drawing on over 30 years’ experience of engagement with One World Week (OWW).

 - To expand perceptions of what it is possible to do to build a just, peaceful and sustainable world;

-- to work efficiently with our partners and others, to make a significant contribution to building an informed, concerned and inclusive public in the UK;
+- to work efficiently with other organisations, to make a significant contribution to building an informed, concerned and inclusive public in the UK;

 - to re-affirm OWW as a nationally recognised annual occasion during which organisations hold local events which involve adults, families, youth and children engaging with global issues and local impacts;